hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Physics types.md

 # Event Listeners

 ## `FEventManager`
 Owned by a `FPBDRigidsSolver`.
+Created in the constructor.

+When using `RegisterHandler` we store a new `TRawEventHandler` in `EventContainers`.
+Before the events are sent they need to be filled.
+This is done via `FPhysicsSolverAdvanceTask::AdvanceSolver` -> `FPBDRigidsSolver::AdvanceSolverBy` -> `AdvanceOneTimeStepTask::DoWork` -> `FEventManager::FillProducerData` outside the game thread.
+This calls `InjectProducerData` on the `TEventContainer`, which uses `InjectedFunction` and seems to be `FEventDefaults::RegisterCollisionEvent` (this is the case for collisions, the same path is used for `RegisterBreakingEvent`, `RegisterTrailingEvent`, `RegisterSleepingEvent`, `RegisterRemovalEvent`, `RegisterCrumblingEvent`).

+## `FEventDefaults`
+See `FEventManager`.
+`FEventDefaults::RegisterSystemEvents` is called in `FPBDRigidsSolver::Reset` which is called in the `FPBDRigidsSolver` constructor.

+## `FSolverEventFilters`
+Container for the Solver Event Filters that have settings exposed through the Solver Actor.
+Owned by a `FPBDRigidsSolver`.
+Created in the constructor.

+It holds a collision, breaking, trailing and removal filter.
+See `FSolverCollisionEventFilter`, `FSolverBreakingEventFilter`, `FSolverTrailingEventFilter` and `FSolverRemovalEventFilter`.

+## `UPhysicsCollisionHandler`
+A very basic class that a world can have (created in `UWorld::InitWorld`).
+By default it offers to play a sound when two rigid bodies collide with each other.

+It has two important virtuals: `HandlePhysicsCollisions_AssumesLocked` and `DefaultHandleCollision_AssumesLocked`.
+The `FCollisionNotifyInfo` will contain the body index and bone for skeletal meshes, but invalid body index for Geometry Collection Components.
+This is because for GCCs `SetCollisionInfoFromComp` is used, which will fail to find a body instance for the GCC since it doesn't have one.
+While for the other types `FPhysScene_Chaos::GetPendingCollisionForContactPair` is used.

+**Note:** `UPhysicsCollisionHandler::HandlePhysicsCollisions_AssumesLocked` is called from `UChaosGameplayEventDispatcher::DispatchPendingCollisionNotifies` and `FPhysScene_Chaos::DispatchPendingCollisionNotifies`.
+The `UChaosGameplayEventDispatcher` will send collisions from GCCs and `FPhysScene_Chaos` for the other classic primitive collisions.

+## `UChaosEventRelay`
+An object managing events.
+Handle collision, break, removal and crumbling events.
+Created in the `FPhysScene_Chaos` constructor.

 ## `UChaosEventListenerComponent`
 Base class for listeners that query and respond to a frame's physics data (collision events, break events, etc).